JonathonFry/iamjonfry/content/post/danger.md

 DANGER_BITBUCKETCLOUD_PASSWORD
 ```

-I would suggest you create a new user in Bitbucket to use for CI.
+I would suggest you create a new user in Bitbucket for integration with your CI system.
 This means you can set a sensible name and avatar to make it clearer what is commenting on their PR.

 At this point, assuming you have PR triggers set up in Bitrise, you should be able to create a PR in Bitbucket and get Danger output as a comment.